rackerlabs/design-system/_component_design/bulk-selection.md

 Bulk selection contains the following elements:

-- **Parent checkbox (required)**: When the user selects the parent checkbox, all children checkboxes are selected.
-When the user deselects the parent checkbox, all children checkboxes are deselected.
+- **Parent checkbox (optional)**: When the user clicks the parent checkbox, all children checkboxes are selected.
+When the user clicks the parent checkbox, all children checkboxes are deselected.
-- **Select All (optional)**: When the user clicks **Select All**, all records on the current page are selected.
-- **Deselect All (optional)**: When the user click **Deselect All**, all records on the current page are deselected.
-- **Number selected (optional)**: The number selected shows the number of objects selected in the table.
+- **Number selected feedback (optional)**: The number selected feedback shows the number of objects selected in the table.
 For example, **3 Selected** means that out of 10 records displayed in the table, three of those records are currently selected by the user.
-If you include number selected, then also include the **Select All** option.
+If you include number selected feedback, then also include a **Select All** or **Deselect All** option, depending on your workflow.
 - **Selection bucket (optional)**: You can add a [selection bucket]({{site.baseurl}}/components/selection-bucket.html) to help the user manage table selections across multiple pages.

 {% endcolumn %}